Amish Iridology Yes Please Reuben Schwartz

 Once I got there, I went too far, LOL.
 I ended up at a farm (well, there are nothing but farms in Amish communities).
 I pulled up, and there was a man in his garden.
 He greeted me so kindly.
 I asked him where Mr. Schwartz was, and he said I passed his place at the bottom of the hill.
 He also mentioned that he was one of his sons 🙂

-We had a lovely chat about my kids and Hunter.
-He told me that his wife had just had twins, giving them nine daughters.
+We had a lovely chat about my kids and H. He told me that his wife had just had twins, giving them nine daughters.